astropy/astropy-helpers/README.rst

     cmdclassd = register_commands()

-Note that this requires that the package name and version are set in the ``setup.cfg`` file in the ``[metadata]`` section.
+This function requires that the package name and full version are set in the ``setup.cfg`` file in the ``[metadata]`` section.
 Then, pass ``cmdclassd`` to the ``setup`` function::